abpframework/abp/docs/Getting-Started-Console-Application.md

 ````

-``ITransientDependency`` is a special interface of ABP that automatically registers the service as transient (TODO: link to MS DI documentation and ABP DI documentation).
+``ITransientDependency`` is a special interface of ABP that automatically registers the service as transient (see [dependency injection document](Dependency-Injection.md)).

 Now, we can resolve the ``HelloWorldService`` and say hello.
 Change the Program.cs as shown below: